SaraJabbour/Interactive_Rating/README.md

 While this was a simple challenge, it was perfect for a beginner like me.
 Learned how to manipulate displaying elements.
 Learned how to stop a default action (site refreshing once you submit a form).
 Learned how to change the radio buttons appearance.
-But I haven't figured how to change the color of the text in button to white.
-Will be giving a try in a bit.

 ### Continued development